Katie Sowers trailblazer as 1st woman coach at Super Bowl

 In Kansas City, Sowers also had a part-time job coaching a youth basketball team with then-Chiefs general manager Scott Pioli being one of the parents.
 After being fired by the Chiefs, Pioli was assistant GM in Atlanta when he helped Sowers into the Bill Walsh Diversity Coaching Fellowship in 2016 with the Falcons working through the offseason and training camp before spending nine months as a scouting intern.

-That same fellowship took her to San Francisco in June 2017, working with wide receivers.
-Kyle Shanahan, who had been offensive coordinator in Atlanta, hired Sowers as an offensive assistant in 2018, and she's gone from breaking down film and working on practice scripts to helping wide receivers coach Wes Welker and other offensive coaches.
+That same fellowship took her to the 49ers in June 2017, working with wide receivers.
+Kyle Shanahan, who had been OC in Atlanta, hired Sowers as an offensive assistant in 2018, and she’s gone from breaking down film and working on practice scripts to helping wide receivers coach Wes Welker and other offensive coaches.

-"She's been tremendous," 49ers quarterback Jimmy Garoppolo said.
-"Katie was here before I was.
-What she does with the receivers, all the skill position guys, how she interacts with them, it's special.
-She's feisty, man.
-Katie is awesome out there.
-She'll get after the guys.
-It's fun to be around."
+“She’s been tremendous,” 49ers quarterback Jimmy Garoppolo said.
+“Katie was here before I was.
+What she does with the receivers, all the skill position guys, how she interacts with them, it’s special.”

-Wide receiver Kendrick Bourne says Sowers draws up more than she talks on the field and does more behind the scenes.

-"My rookie year she calmed me down when I played my first preseason game," Bourne said.
-"She gave me tips to live in the moment.
-She's cool."